shop-ware/karma-handlebars-preprocessor/README.md

 1. Make sure you're using Karma 0.9+ `karma --version`.
 You may install the latest version using `npm install -g karma@canary`.

-2. Install the plugin `npm install -g karma-osx-reporter`.
+2. Install the plugin `npm install -g karma-handlebars-preprocessor`.

 3. Add dependency to the plugin section in Karma config file (Karma 0.9.0 - 0.9.2):